Applicable to:

 Domain content:

-archive contains everything from the domain's document root directory%plesk_vhosts%example.com\httpdocs\
+backup_user-data_<timestamp>.ziparchive contains everything from the domain's document root directory%plesk_vhosts%example.com\httpdocs\ -

 Database dumps: